kiransalve/Power-BI/Learn with Gigs/Questions.md

 ```

-# 104. How to make inactive to active relationship?

-# 105. How to made Fiscal Year Table start with april?
+# 104. How to made Fiscal Year Table start with april?

+We will create calender table and in that we create month index column

+then we create fiscal year column where if the monthindex is greater than 3 then it has current FY Year and if month index is 1, 2 or 3 then it will last FY year

-# 106. What are types of context in Power BI?
+# 105. What are types of context in Power BI?

+Power BI has two main contexts: Row Context (row-by-row evaluation, e.g., in calculated columns) and Filter Context (filters applied via slicers, visuals, or CALCULATE).